jaskaransarkaria/programming-timer/README.md

 ## tl;dr

-Keep time and turn order when you pair programming, you can find the server code (here)[].
+Keep time and turn order when you pair programming, you can find the server code (here)[https://github.com/jaskaransarkaria/programming-timer-server].

 ## Git and Deployment